 The ladybird beetle’s appetite for pests are almost equal to none.
 These “Crypts” love to dine on mealybugs, most especially their youngs making ladybird beetles their natural enemies!

-Once cleaned, these beneficial insects turn their heads to other pests in the plants of the garden and can eat scale insects in crawler or immature form, insect eggs and more.
+Once cleaned, these beneficial insects turn their heads to other pests on plants in the garden and can eat scale bugs in the crawler or immature form, insect eggs and more.

 This might seem to be an added bonus, but experts recommend against releasing Mealybug Destroyers to eliminate pests other than mealybugs.